gargpriyam21/Brain-Tumour-Segmentation/README.md

 ![T1c](imgs/T1c.png)
 ![T2](imgs/T2.png)

-You can request for dataset from [link](https://www.smir.ch/BraTS/Start2015), P.S. don't ask me for the datset.
+You can request for dataset from [link](https://www.smir.ch/BraTS/Start2015)

 ### Result
 Here are some resulting images of sample taken as imput: